PoshAce2015/supply-chain-profit/docs/formulas.md

 // If manual is percent
 commissionPercent = manualCommission

-// If only Keepa available
+// If only Purchase available
-commissionPercent = keepaCommissionPercent
+commissionPercent = purchaseCommissionPercent
 ```

 ## SLA Calculations